AttackHelikopterTeam/SellSavvy/README.md

 ## Challenges Faced
 During the development process, we encountered challenges in optimizing database queries for performance.
 We addressed this by implementing tracing mechanisms and pagination, resulting in improved query efficiency.

+500 Intern Server Error: During the development process, we encountered a cancellation token problem, which was related to async orders.
+We couldn't figure out why it was causing an issue, so we decided to remove async completely.
+After doing so, it worked perfectly